Home Top Vancouver Attractions North Vancouver’s Capilano Suspension Bridge Tourist Attraction Canyon Frights at Capilano Bridge at Halloween in 2023

 Canyon Frights at Capilano Bridge

-Canyon Frights is a family-friendly Halloween-themed event at North Vancouver’s world-famous Capilano Suspension Bridge in October.
+Canyon Frights is a family-friendly Halloween-themed event that happens in October at North Vancouver’s famous Capilano Suspension Bridge.

 Capilano Bridge is an amazing place to visit any time of the year.
 It’s actually one of British Columbia’s most popular and amazing tourist attractions.
-In 2023, between October 13th and the 31st, the park stays open late and is full of beautiful lights, spooky decorations and Halloween fun!
+Last year at Halloween, the park stayed open late between October 13th and the 31st.
+The place is full of beautiful lights, spooky decorations and Halloween fun!
 It’s a terrific event that’s suitable for all ages.

-For tickets and the attraction’s official website, visit the capbridge.com website.
+For tickets and details about what’s happening at the attraction, visit the capbridge.com website.

 This article includes the following information about the event: